camertron/antlr4-native-rb/README.md

 Make sure to always call `#visit_children` at some point in your `visit_*` methods.
 If you don't, the subtree under the current context won't get visited.

 Finally, if you override `#initialize` in your visitor subclasses, don't forget to call `super`.
 If you don't, you'll get a nice big segfault.

+## Caveats

+1. Avoid retaining references to contexts, tokens, etc anywhere in your Ruby code.
+Contexts (i.e. the `ctx` variables in the examples above) and other objects that are created by ANTLR's C++ runtime are automatically cleaned up without the Ruby interpreter's knowledge.
+You'll almost surely see a segfault if you retain a reference to one of these objects and try to use it after the call to `Parser#visit`.
+2. Due to an ANTLR limitation, parsers cannot be used in a multi-threaded environment, even if each parser instance is used entirely in the context of a single thread (i.e. parsers are not shared between threads).
+According to the ANTLR C++ developers, parsers should be threadsafe.
+Unfortunately firsthand experience has proven otherwise.
+Your mileage may vary.

+## System Requirements

+* A Java runtime (version 1.6 or higher) is required to generate the parser.
+* Ruby >= 2.3.

 ## License